fieldtrip/website/faq/realtime/fieldtripbuffer_gettingstarted.md

     - /faq/fieldtripbuffer_gettingstarted/
 ---

-# How should I get started with the FieldTrip realtime buffer?

 The fastest and best way to get started is to try out something really simple.
 This does not require MATLAB.

 Navigate to the directory ''fieldtrip/realtime/bin/ARCH'' where ARCH is the architecture of your compute